yext/pages/packages/pages/src/util/README.md

 ## runSubprocess()

 Creates a child process and returns a promise that resolves when the child process completes.
-Allows child processes to be run asynchronously with stdout streamed the main process's stdout in real time.
+Allows child processes to be run asynchronously with stdout streamed to the main process's stdout in real time.